elastos/Elastos.Node/docs/elastos_supernode_usage.md

   - **OS**: **Ubuntu 20.04 LTS** 64 Bit or newer
     - Use **Ubuntu** because the developer uses macOS and Ubuntu to do the test harness.
 But it is your freedom of choice of other distributions.
     - **LTS** is better because LTS has a longer product life than the **non-LTS** version.
 (See [Ubuntu Releases](https://wiki.ubuntu.com/Releases))
     - The script prefers a **freshly installed** OS because it reduces conflicts with the old setup.
-It is time-consuming to debug such conflicts and do the related support works.
+It is time-consuming to debug such conflicts and do the related support work.
 - **Server Security Rules**
   - The following ports need to be accessible from anywhere (0.0.0.0/0).
 For a cloud server, please modify the inbound rules.